Our Stories

 As part of BASF’s efforts to develop circular economy solutions, multiple sites across North America earned REDcert2 and ISCC PLUS mass balance certifications.

-To achieve our purpose of creating chemistry for a sustainable future, it is key that we undergo a transformation of our value chain and reduce dependency on fossil raw materials, driving a circular economy.
-The mass balance approach is one way that we are leading this transition.
+To achieve our purpose of creating chemistry for a sustainable future, it is key that we transform our value chain and reduce our dependency on fossil raw materials, driving a circular economy.
+The implementation of the mass balance approach is one way that BASF is leading this transition.

-Mass balance allows alternative and conventional feedstocks to be co-processed in BASF’s multiple value chains.
-The sustainable inputs, which replace fossil resources, can then be attributed to specific outputs.
-The mass-balanced outputs are drop-in solutions for our customers as they have identical properties and performance to the original products.
+Mass balance allows sustainable and traditional feedstocks to be co-processed.
+Sustainable inputs, which replace fossil resources, can then be attributed to outputs.
+The mass-balanced outputs are drop-in solutions for BASF customers as they have identical properties and performance to the original products.

-Biomass Balance and ChemCycling® are two ways in which we at BASF utilize the mass balance approach.
-Fossil raw materials are replaced with either renewable feedstock in the Biomass Balance approach or pyrolysis oil from recycling of plastic waste in the ChemCycling® process at the beginning of the value chain.
+Biomass Balance and ChemCycling® are two programs where BASF utilizes the mass balance approach.
+Fossil raw materials are replaced with either renewable feedstock in the Biomass Balance approach or pyrolysis oil from plastic waste in the ChemCycling® process at the beginning of the value chain.

 The certification process